alastairpatrick/nopy/README.md

 ## Installation

-As a prerequisite, python and npm must be installed and on PATH.
+As a prerequisite, python and npm must be installed and on `PATH`.

-Suppose we create an empty project with a package.json file:
+Suppose we create an empty project with a `package.json` file:
 ```
 /home/al$ mkdir myproject
 /home/al$ cd myproject